| Title: | Manage Data from the Finance Markets |

 The values of function contain Sharpe ratio and rate of return.
 Sharpe ratio is defined as:

-is the risk free rate of return and
+where is the mean asset return, is the risk free rate of return and is the standard deviation (volatility) of the asset.

-Let is the closing price of the asset at time
+Let is the closing price of the asset at time and its value after a period of length , say .
+The return over that period is defined as:

 Note that the return equation is equivalent to log return asset when the ratio value of the asset is close to 1 (see, Carmona 2003).
 To check the goodness of fit test on return value, maximum and minimum of prices, suggested to use the package of gnFit.

-as a matrix and xts format.
+The values of function involve close, return, max and min as a matrix and xts format.
 The columns are a value of assets which is ordered by date.
-The mean return, volatility and Sharpe ratio are assigned in the out
+The mean return, volatility and Sharpe ratio are assigned in the out.
+The plot of return vs volatility and also the graph of Sharpe ratio are outputs of function.

 Carmona (2003, ISBN:0387202862)